-Dogs don't always scream or cry when they are in pain.
+Dogs don't always scream or cry when in pain.

-With over half of our dogs living with chronic pain* I am on a mission to help you spot if your dog is amongst them.
+Wow - over half of our dogs could be living with chronic pain* Would you know if your dog was in pain?

-You will know a person living with chronic pain, perhaps from back pain, arthritis, the scars of surgery... or just because.
+You will certainly know a person living with chronic pain.
+Perhaps from back pain, arthritis, the scars of surgery... or just because...

-I am guessing these people are not constantly crying or screaming out in pain.
-So why do so many people assume their dogs would behave differently.
+These people do not constantly cry out or whimper in pain.
+So why do we assume our dogs would behave differently.
 Dogs, like us, just get on with life as best they can despite the pain.

 Worse still, many vets will not pick it up in a 15 minute consult, unless you ask them specifically to check for it!